 Dr. Meyers writes on her website that “when anyone, whether they have gluten sensitivity or not, eats a gluten-containing food, the gluten proteins make their way through the stomach and arrive at the small intestine, where the body responds by producing zonulin, a chemical that signals the tight junctions of the intestinal walls to open up, creating temporary permeability.
 This permeability will heal as the gut cells renew every 48 hours.
 However, if you have gluten sensitivity and you eat gluten, then this permeability will not heal in that 48 hours and your gut remains leaky.”

-In other words, the path to healing your gut (and calming inflammation) starts with eliminating foods that put your body in a state of inflammation in the first place.
+In other words, the path to healing your gut (and calming inflammation) starts with eliminating foods (including gluten) that put your body in a state of inflammation in the first place.

 (4) You’ll Likely Eat Better